josht6022/Getphys/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "Need to take a break from studying?"
-date:   2017-10-31
+date:   07-06-2018
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "Watch this short video from PBS Spacetime that talks about the "Physics of Life""
 image: "/images/pic02.jpg"
 ---